cleder/pypicount/README.rst

 ============

-Have you wondered how many times certain packages were downloaded from pypi during their lifetime? or how well are your packages doing?
+Have you wondered how many times certain packages were downloaded from pypi during their lifetime?
+Or how well are your packages doing?

-Well you can use vanity_ but then you have to get every package name you want to check or you can use this package.
+You can use vanity_ but then you have to get every package name you want to check or you can use this package.

 Command line usage